 A large part of my work is on the web, and this involves working with React and Node primarily.
 With the rise of serverless architecture and my new favourite stack (Jamstack), I work on building fast, efficient and easy to maintain websites for clients using modern tools like Gatsby and NextJS.
 Have you heard of Redwood?
-If you have development requirements - get in touch, I specialise in architecting solutions for smaller businesses that save you time and money.
+If you have development requirements - get in touch, my team and I specialise in Jamstack solutions utilising serverless architecture.

 Here is some of my previous work

 Wiserfunding, a long-standing client of mine, recently raised their Series A round of funding and wanted to invest in a complete rebuild of their primary product offering - their fintech SAAS which generates proprietary SME risk assessment reports.
 The founder and CTO approached my team and me to create the UI / UX and build out the front end of the system whilst they handled the back end internally.